microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

 ```

 ### Debugging
-Once the dialog is added to your project starting a standard Debug session will allow the application to run but the Store API calls will NOT work.
-The reason is that your application is still not running in the context of a universal application.
-The Store API calls are meant to run in the context of a Windows Universal Platform Application but because your project is not universal it will run under the old app model.
+Once the dialog is added to your project, starting a standard Debug session will allow the application to run but the Store API calls will NOT work until you run your app in the context of an .appx package.
+The Store API calls are meant to run in the context of a Universal Windows Platform Application but because your project is not universal it will run under the old app model.
 To have your application run in the correct context you need to add a new packaging project to your solution.
 Instructions for how to set this up can be found here:

   * [Deploy and debug your converted UWP app](https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-deploy-and-debug)

+For more information about testing apps that use the Windows.Services.Store namespace see the [official documentation](https://msdn.microsoft.com/en-us/windows/uwp/monetize/in-app-purchases-and-trials?f=255&MSPPError=-2147217396#testing-apps-that-use-the-windows-services-store-namespace).

 ### Make It Yours
 With the dialog added to your project and the Store APIs working you are now free to modify the UX so that it seemlessly integrates with the rest of your application.

 ## What About Windows Forms Applications?
 This sample shows how to add a purchase dialog to an existing WPF application but what if your application is a Windows Forms application?
 No problem.
 You will have to create your own dialogs but the Store API calls are the same and are enabled by [adding the Windows 10 reference](#add-windows-10-reference) as well as the [System.Runtime.WindowsRuntime Reference](#add-system.runtime.systemruntime-reference).